 The Commonwealth Fashion Exchange was launched by Commonwealth Secretary General the Rt Hon Patricia Scotland and Livia Firth in 2017, as a major new initiative to promote networks, trade links and lasting sustainable supply chains.
 The project was developed in partnership with Swarovski, The Woolmark Company and MATCHESFASHION.COM, who launched an edited collection on MATCHESFASHION.COM.

-For the first time, The Commonwealth comes together to showcase a wealth of design and artisan fashion talent across its 53 countries.
-Selected design talent includes major names such as Karen Walker representing New Zealand, Bibi Russell representing Bangladesh and Burberry and Stella McCartney representing the UK.
+For the first time, The Commonwealth came together to showcase a wealth of design and artisan fashion talent across its 53 countries.
+Selected design talent included major names such as Karen Walker representing New Zealand, Bibi Russell representing Bangladesh and Burberry and Stella McCartney representing the UK.

-The initial looks will be celebrated during London Fashion Week at a reception at Buckingham Palace on February 19th, before moving to a public exhibition at Australia House on February 21st, and other locations in London where the exhibition will be open to the public in the run up to the Commonwealth Heads of Government Summit, April 2018.
+The initial looks were celebrated during London Fashion Week at a reception at Buckingham Palace, before moving to a public exhibition at Australia House, and other locations in London where the exhibition was open to the public in the run up to the Commonwealth Heads of Government Meeting in April 2018.

 The project can be explored on the permanent Google Arts and Culture platform.